-Anyone older than 59 ½ can begin receiving distributions from their 401(k)s, but they can choose to defer receiving distributions to allow more earnings to accumulate.
+Anyone older than 59 ½ can begin receiving distributions from their 401(k)s, but they can also choose to defer receiving distributions to allow more earnings to accumulate.
 Distributions can be deferred, at latest, until the age of 70 ½.
 Between the ages of 59 ½ and 70 ½, participants have several options:

 Installment plans allow a person to receive a set amount from their 401(k) periodically.
 The payment amounts can be typically changed once a year, but certain plans allow for more frequent changes.
 When choosing the installment option, one of the hardest decisions to make is exactly how much to withdraw each month or year.
-There are many factors to consider, such as life expectancy, investment performance, how much is required to live comfortably, and Social Security.
+There are many factors to consider, such as life expectancy, investment performance, how much a person may need to live comfortably, and Social Security.
 A common rule of thumb is the 4% rule, which suggests withdrawing 4% annually.
-Adjust up or down for individual situations.
-With that said, each distribution must be at least the required minimum distribution (RMD) in order to avoid a penalty.
+Note that each distribution must be at least the required minimum distribution (RMD) in order to avoid a penalty.
 RMD is calculated based on life expectancy and the account balance at the end of the previous year.

-It is also possible to rollover into an IRA or another employer's plan.
+It is also possible to rollover a 401k to an IRA or another employer's plan.
 No taxes will be imposed on rollovers.
 Both Roth and traditional IRAs generally offer more investment options.
 Moving after-tax money into a Roth IRA can help diversify retirement portfolios.
-Keep in mind that when rolling over into traditional IRAs, they also require minimum distributions at age 70 ½.
+Keep in mind that traditional IRAs also require minimum distributions at age 70 ½.

 Required Minimum Distributions

-However, unlike the IRA version, contributions can't be withdrawn from a Roth 401(k) until five years after the plan starts.
-On the other hand, a Roth IRA's contributions (not earnings) can be withdrawn at any time, which is one of their main incentives as a form of retirement savings.
+However, unlike the Roth IRA, contributions can't be withdrawn from a Roth 401(k) without penalty until five years after the plan starts, while a Roth IRA's contributions (not earnings) can be withdrawn at any time.
 This rule for the Roth 401(k) applies even after the age of 59 ½, when tax-free distributions are generally allowed.
-Also unlike the Roth IRA, this plan has required minimum distributions (RMD) at age 70 ½, though a workaround to this is to simply roll it into a Roth IRA to avoid RMDs, without any tax penalty.
+Also, unlike the Roth IRA, it has required minimum distributions (RMD) at age 70 ½, though at that stage a Roth 401(k) could be rolled into a Roth IRA to avoid RMDs, without any tax penalty.
 The ability to withdraw contributions at any time, penalty and tax-free, as well as not having an RMD are two significant advantages of a Roth IRA that are missing in Roth 401(k)s.